numaproj/numaflow/docs/user-guide/sinks/fallback.md

 # Fallback Sink

 A `Fallback` Sink functions as a `Dead Letter Queue (DLQ)` Sink and can be configured to serve as a backup when the primary sink is down, unavailable, or under maintenance.
-This is particularly useful when there are multiple sinks in a pipeline; if a sink fails, the resulting back-pressure will back-propagate and stop the source vertex from reading more data.
-To prevent this from happening, a `Fallback` Sink can be set up.
+This is particularly useful when multiple sinks are in a pipeline; if a sink fails, the resulting back-pressure will back-propagate and stop the source vertex from reading more data.
+A `Fallback` Sink can beset up to prevent this from happening.
 This backup sink stores data while the primary sink is offline.
-Once the primary sink is back online, the stored data can be replayed.
+The stored data can be replayed once the primary sink is back online.

-A fallback sink configured will look like below.
+Note: The `fallback` field is optional.

+Users are required to return a fallback response from the [user-defined sink](https://numaflow.numaproj.io/user-guide/sinks/user-defined-sinks/) when the primary sink fails; only then the messages will be directed to the fallback sink.

+Example of a fallback response in a user-defined sink: [here](https://github.com/numaproj/numaflow-go/blob/main/pkg/sinker/examples/fallback/main.go)

+## CAVEATs
+The `fallback` field can only be utilized when the primary sink is a `User Defined Sink.`

+## Example

+### Builtin Kafka
-Kafka as a fallback sink:
+An example using builtin kafka as fallback sink:

 ```yaml
     - name: out
       sink: